Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 5. Take action in reporting anyone who does not follow the code of conduct.

-6. If you are asked to pay fees related to seeking or finding work for the child performer, contact the Employment Standards Branch to discuss the matter.
+6. If you are asked to pay fees related to seeking or finding work for the child performer, contact Employment Standards to discuss the matter.

 Who do I contact to report suspicion of abuse or misconduct?

-If you have suspicion, based on reasonable grounds, to believe a child is in need of protection call 1-866-345-9241.
+If you have suspicion, based on reasonable grounds, to believe a child is in need of protection, call the Child and Family All Nations Coordinated Response Network (ANCR) at 1-866-345-9241.

 Fax: 204-948-3046